 Chartered Clinical Psychologists have a minimum of eight years formal training and experience.

 Clinical psychologists usually work one-to-one with clients and use their knowledge of well established psychological theories to help people with managing and overcoming their problems.

-Dr Clerkin has attained Chartered Psychologist status, which means that he has at least eight years training and post qualification experience of working as a clinical psychologist and is bound by the British Psychological Society Code of Ethics.
+Dr Clerkin has attained Chartered Psychologist status, which means that he has at least eight years training and post qualification experience of working as a clinical psychologist (he actually has 27 years experience), and is bound by the British Psychological Society Code of Ethics.
 Dr Clerkin’s BPS membership Number is: 34259.

 What should I do now?

 If you have concerns that you feel need discussing with a psychologist, email or call us on 01244 677010 or click on the link on the left to arrange a free telephone consultation where we can discuss the situation further.

 If after this, you wish to proceed, we will make an appointment to meet with you to take things further.
 A couple of sessions may be enough, but if more are needed, we can schedule these to meet your needs.
 If you have health insurance (AXA PPP Healthcare), it may be useful to check to see if your insurer covers psychological therapy.Please note that we are not registered with BUPA, so do not accept referrals froths organisation.

 We look forward to being of assistance to you.